drscotthawley/PolarPatternPlotter/README.md

 * Corrections to angular drift.
 Currently there's a slider but it's *not enabled*.
 The code for this isn't quite working and it's commented-out in the source.
 * Interpolate / smooth the data, and do polar-harmonic decomposition
 * Port it to Android
+* Some kind of "burst mode," where the phone outputs the test signal and rejects sounds that arrive after some (tunable) interval, to allow for use in reflective rooms.

 Author: Scott Hawley